How much does a geothermal heat pump cost?

 Geothermal heating packaged units vs. split systems

-Packaged geothermal units cost $2,500 to $8,000 on average, while split systems cost $3,500 to $8,000 for the unit only.
+Packaged geothermal units cost $2,500 to $8,000, while split systems cost $3,500 to $8,000 for the unit only.
 Installing split systems costs $3,000 to $5,000 extra for the additional labor.
 Packaged one-piece units go in basements, while homes with attic ductwork or low-ceiling basements typically have split systems.

 *Not including labor.

-- Water-to-water heat pumps supply heat only through water-based heating systems like radiators, baseboard heaters, or radiant floor heating.
-These systems are more complex to install and common in older homes.
+Water-to-water heat pumps supply heat only through water-based heating systems like radiators, baseboard heaters, or radiant floor heating.
+These systems are more complex to install and more common in older homes.

-- Retrofit installation of water-to-water geothermal heat pumps in homes with radiant heating and no central air ducts is the most expensive due to all the modifications required.
+Retrofit installation of a water-to-water geothermal heat pump in a home with radiant heating and no central air ducts is the most expensive due to all the modifications required.